Engee documentation

 Details

 A vector of temperature values used to construct an interpolation table of temperature and torque transmission efficiency.
-The elements of the vector should be monotonically increasing.
+The elements of the vector should increase monotonously.

 Dependencies

-To use this parameter, set the Friction model parameter to `Temperature-dependent efficiency'.
+To use this parameter, set for the parameter Friction model meaning Temperature-dependent efficiency.

 K | degC | degF | degR | deltaK | deltadegC | deltadegF | deltadegR